Zarif Automates

 Scaling Past Solo

 Path 2: Productize and add a junior.
-Hire a strategy associate to handle research and first drafts.
-You handle senior strategy and client relationships.
-Doubles capacity, gets you to $500K-$700K.
+A strategy associate can handle bounded research and first drafts while you retain senior strategy and client relationships.
+Model capacity from review time and quality controls; hiring does not automatically double revenue.

 Most independent operators are happiest at Path 1 or 2.
 Path 3 is a different game.